 Userdata represents C values in Lua.
 A full userdata represents a block of memory.
 It is an object (like a table): You must create it, it may have its own metatable, and you may detect when it is being collected.
 A full userdata is only equal to itself (under raw equality).

 When Lua collects a full userdata with a gc metamethod, Lua calls the metamethod and marks the userdata as finalized.
-When that userdata is collected again then Lua frees its corresponding memory.
+When that userdata is collected again, then Lua frees its corresponding memory.

 lua_next